nick12221/Mathematical-and-Statistical-Analytics/README.md

 ## **Installation**

 * 1. Microsoft Visual C++ 14.0 or greater is required.
 Get it with Microsoft C++ Build Tools.
-Can be installed through Visual Studio Installer.
+Can be installed through Visual Studio Installer or go to this link: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 pip install MASA